Omar-Muhamad/Portfolio-Full-Vesion/README.md

 # Portfolio - Full Version

-  **This is my first portfolio I built it using HTML, Css, and JavaScript**
+  **This is my first portfolio I built it using HTML, Css, and JavaScript contains My projects and Contacts**

   **Previous project changes:**
   1. Build Mobile Version First.